iamthefamous/javaAssigmentCheker/README.md

 8. **Verify on GitHub**
    - Go to your GitHub repository.
    - Confirm that all your files and recent commits have been uploaded.

+**CONCLUSION**

+   This Java Assignment Checker system successfully combines the power of Gradle for automated builds, JUnit 5 for comprehensive testing, and GitHub Classroom for streamlined assignment management, creating an efficient end-to-end solution for programming education.
+By implementing this workflow, instructors gain a scalable grading system with consistent evaluation criteria, while students benefit from immediate feedback and hands-on experience with professional development tools.
+The integration with IntelliJ IDEA further bridges classroom learning with industry practices, teaching essential skills like version control, test-driven development, and build automation.
+This approach not only reduces manual grading effort but also elevates the learning experience by emphasizing code quality, problem-solving, and real-world software engineering practices from the very beginning of a programmer's journey.
+Future enhancements could include automated score reporting, plagiarism detection, and more sophisticated feedback mechanisms through GitHub's API.